simgrid/simgrid/docs/source/Tutorial_Algorithms.rst

 ``/opt/simgrid/bin/simgrid-colorizer``.
 If you did not install it at all, you can find it in <simgrid_root_directory>/bin/colorize.

-For a classical Gantt-Chart vizualisation, you can use `Vite
+For a classical Gantt-Chart visualization, you can use `Vite
 <http://vite.gforge.inria.fr/>`_ if you have it installed, as
 follows.
 But do not spend too much time installing Vite, because there is a better way to visualize SimGrid traces (see below).